We find gaps before the REgulators do.

 about us

-Greg holds a MicroMaster’s in Supply Chain Management from MIT, a Bachelor’s in Mechanical Engineering from North Dakota State University, and is a certified Six Sigma Green Belt.
-He also writes and speaks on topics like AI in MedTech, predictive inventory optimization, and compliance with global regulations, making him a trusted expert in supplier evaluation and operational strategy.
+Greg is a PECB Certified ISO 13485 Lead Auditor and holds a MicroMaster’s in Supply Chain Management from MIT as well as a Bachelor’s in Mechanical Engineering from North Dakota State University.
+A certified Six Sigma Green Belt, he regularly writes and speaks on quality systems, internal and supplier audits, and AI’s role in MedTech compliance, making him a trusted expert in regulatory readiness and supplier assurance.

 MicroMasters Program, Supply Chain Management